Drinking too much alcohol comes with serious health risks. But there is evidence that drinking red wine in moderation may have health benefits.

 ZOE scientific co-founder and gut microbiome expert Prof. Tim Spector describes polyphenols as “rocket fuel for your gut microbes.”

-In a recent study, Prof. Spector and his team found that drinking red wine regularly increased the amount of “good” bacteria in the participants’ guts and may also be linked to weight loss.
+In a recent study, Prof. Spector and his team found that participants who drank red wine regularly had more “good” bacteria in their guts.

 Improved heart health